-For small spaces I recommend the eLite Jr Signature.
+For small spaces we recommend the eLite Jr Kit.
 It comes with 4 lights and runs off a small watch battery which is included in the kit.
-The eLite Jr. Signature features 12 built in patterns to choose from.
-This unit is powered by a small CR1225 battery, which keeps things tiny, but a trade-off will be battery life.
+The eLite Jr. features 12 built in patterns to choose from.
+This unit is powered by a small CR1225 battery, which keeps things tiny, but a trade-off will be less battery life.
 More info can be found here:

 LED Cables and Accessories

 You can connect some eLite kits together (not eLite Jr.) and power them from one power source using Jumper Cables: